WalterProof/tzkt-php-client/docs/Api/DomainsApi.md

 $id = new \Bzzhh\Tzkt\Model\AccountsGetIdParameter(); // AccountsGetIdParameter | Filter by internal TzKT id.
 Click on the parameter to expand more details.
 $level = new \Bzzhh\Tzkt\Model\AccountsGetIdParameter(); // AccountsGetIdParameter | Filter by the domain level.
 Click on the parameter to expand more details.
 $name = new \Bzzhh\Tzkt\Model\AccountsGetOperationsEntrypointParameter(); // AccountsGetOperationsEntrypointParameter | Filter by the domain name.
 Click on the parameter to expand more details.
-$address = new \Bzzhh\Tzkt\Model\DomainsGetCountAddressParameter(); // DomainsGetCountAddressParameter | Filter by the address the domain points to.
+$owner = new \Bzzhh\Tzkt\Model\DomainsGetCountOwnerParameter(); // DomainsGetCountOwnerParameter | Filter by the domain owner.
 Click on the parameter to expand more details.
-$owner = new \Bzzhh\Tzkt\Model\DomainsGetCountAddressParameter(); // DomainsGetCountAddressParameter | Filter by the domain owner.
+$address = new \Bzzhh\Tzkt\Model\DomainsGetCountOwnerParameter(); // DomainsGetCountOwnerParameter | Filter by the address the domain points to.
+Click on the parameter to expand more details.
+$reverse = new \Bzzhh\Tzkt\Model\AccountsGetStakedParameter(); // AccountsGetStakedParameter | Filter by the 'reverse' flag.
 Click on the parameter to expand more details.
 $expiration = new \Bzzhh\Tzkt\Model\AccountsGetOperationsTimestampParameter(); // AccountsGetOperationsTimestampParameter | Filter by the domain expiration.
 Click on the parameter to expand more details.
 $data = new \Bzzhh\Tzkt\Model\AccountsGetOperationsParameterParameter(); // AccountsGetOperationsParameterParameter | Filter by the domain data.
 Note, this parameter supports the following format: `data{.path?}{.mode?}=...`, so you can specify a path to a particular field to filter by (for example, `?data.foo=bar`).
 Click on the parameter to expand more details.
 $first_level = new \Bzzhh\Tzkt\Model\AccountsGetIdParameter(); // AccountsGetIdParameter | Filter by level of the block where the domain was first seen.
 Click on the parameter to expand more details.